suniljeevan/NOSQL-2025/README.md

 SPECIFIC REQUESTS TO ALL FACULTIES
 ----------------------------------
-•	Identify Slow learners and Fast Learners in regualr interval, upload in link
+•	Identify Slow learners and Fast Learners in regualr interval, upload in link.

 • Take remedial classes (minimum 3) after midterm evaluation, upload REMEDIAL CLASS attendances and class details with geotagged photos.